I hear it often

 The work that matters lies in the uncharted, the unexplored, the uncertain.

-Real value is not in going after the low hanging fruit, instead maybe aim for the top, go up where most don’t because they are too busy doing what everyone else is doing.
+Real value is not in going after the low hanging fruit, instead we must aim for the top, go up where most do not because they are too busy doing what everyone else is doing.

 Choose to do the work that matters.